m4uro/pylon/README.md

-pylon
+#Pylon
 =====
-Version 0.9
+##Version 0.9

-Multiplayer strategy game - codename Pylon
+##Multiplayer strategy game - codename Pylon

-Features
+###Features

 - Planet generation and resource generation algorithms.

 - Unit capabilities and interactions:

-----> Move over the surface of a planet
+* Move over the surface of a planet
-----> Gather a resource
+* Gather a resource
-----> Build structures and special items
+* Build structures and special items
-----> Fight with an opposing character
+* Fight with an opposing character
-----> Reproduce with a character of the opposite gender
+* Reproduce with a character of the opposite gender

 - Basic artificial intelligence:

-----> Able to gather resource, build, explore, reproduce and fight
+* Able to gather resource, build, explore, reproduce and fight

 - Two types of resource: 1 manually extracted, 1 building-type extraction